iheykal/maandhise/MONGODB_ATLAS_SETUP.md

-# MongoDB Atlas Setup Guide for Maandhise Corporate
+# MongoDB Atlas Setup Guide for SAHAL CARD

-This guide will help you set up MongoDB Atlas for your Maandhise Corporate application.
+This guide will help you set up MongoDB Atlas for your SAHAL CARD application.

 ## 🚀 Quick Start